masterchiefaragorn/oauth-perl/README.md

 # oauth-perl
-A Perl script for establishing an OAuth connection to Intuit's QuickBooks Online and making a QBO API call by Eric Simon, a developer for Vertical Approach, LLC.
+A Perl script for establishing an OAuth connection to Intuit's QuickBooks Online and making a QBO API call by Eric Simon, a developer for Plexus Software, LLC.

+The PerlOAuthQBOAPI.pl script establishes an OAuth connection to QuickBooks Online.

+The PerlOAuthQBOAPIQuery.pl script demonstrates how to use the API to perform a basic query to return all customers.

 This script will require these two Perl modules which may not be in your distribution of Perl: